-The C-OSS provides partial offers to the applicants
+The C-OSS provides partial offers to the applicants or refuses the request in the following cases:

-- A. If requested specifically by the applicant and after the applicant has been explicitly informed about the consequences by the C-OSS. - B. If an IM/AB is forced by national legislation to send the draft offer to applicants at the published deadlines, even if one or more involved IMs/ABs have not yet finished the path elaboration.
+- A) If requested specifically by the applicant and after the applicant has been explicitly informed about the consequences by the C-OSS. - B) If an IM/AB is forced by national legislation to send the draft offer to applicants at the published deadlines, even if one or more involved IMs/ABs have not yet finished the path elaboration. - C) If an IM/AB cannot create a draft offer due to specific wishes of the applicant not being feasible.